cialfo/hiring/ruby_rails/problem-2.md

 ]
 ```

-As you can see that time slot [12:00-13:00] and [13:00-14:00] are common in the both the sets.
+As you can see that time slot [11:00-14:00] from Google overlaps time slots [12:00-13:00] and [13:00-14:00] in the iCal response.

 **Write a code in ruby that will**

-1. take these two objects and output a unique free time slots (no duplicates).
+1. take these two objects and output a unique free time slots (no duplicates and overlaps).
 2. Order the union chronologically

 ##### Output